RobMisener/Game-User-Interface/README.md

 * Useful, up-to-date, and helpful documentation regarding SDL is hard to come by
 * Using SDL and C++ was challenging commpared to using a third party engine like Unity, but seemed to result in more organic choices
 * Writing a good object oriented foundation from beginning is important, as design choices you make later will increasingly become afected by choices you made before

+<a href="http://www.robertmisener.com"> See More Projects on My Portfolio Website</a>